 Often when people are diagnosed with food allergies, they need assistance figuring out what foods are safe to eat on their new diet.
 Removing foods from the diet may also lead to deficiencies of nutrients over time, and it’s important to find other foods that supply those nutrients or identify supplements that will fill those needs.
 People with food allergies often have questions about eating out, traveling, navigating the school system and more.
 Cheryl can help you find safe foods, create a healthy, balanced diet, and direct you toward great books, websites, blogs, support groups, stores and other helpful resources.

-Since Cheryl discovered that she could not eat gluten, dairy, eggs, soy, corn, yeast, sugar and more, she has learned a tremendous amount about juggling allergies and living well from both her personal and professional experiences.
+Since Cheryl has had an egg allergy for many years and then developed Celiac disease and other food intolerances, she has learned a tremendous amount about juggling allergies and living well from both her personal and professional experiences.

 All people with fibromyalgia and chronic fatigue are different, and there is no one diet that works for everyone.
 However, many people with FM, CFS and other autoimmune conditions report great improvements in pain and fatigue levels when they remove gluten from their diet.
 Other foods that often cause problems are sugar, artificial sweeteners and nightshade vegetables (tomatoes, potatoes, eggplant and peppers).
 Most people also do well when eating less processed foods and a diet rich in fruits, vegetables and whole grains.

 Cheryl works with clients with FM/CFS to help create a diet that will help them feel better and have more energy.
 A common topic is food preparation when dealing with fatigue, and creating strategies to make healthy eating possible and keeping meal preparation simple, inexpensive and doable.